WheteThunger/AutomatedWorkcarts/README.md

 The **best practice** is to have separate, independent tracks for player vs automated trains.
 However, automated trains do have collision handling logic that makes them somewhat compatible with player tracks.

 - When an automated train is rear-ended, if it's currently stopping or waiting at a stop, it will depart early.
-- When an automated train collides with another train in front of it, its engine stops for a few seconds to allow the forward train to attempt passage.
+- When an automated train collides with another train in front of it, its engine stops for a few seconds to allow the forward train to get some distance.
+This is especially useful for intersections since it allows one train to attempt passage while the other backs off.
 - When two automated trains collide head-on, the slower one (or a random one if they are going the same speed) will explode.
 - When an automated train collides with a non-automated train in a manner other than a rear-end, having the `BulldozeOffendingWorkcarts` configuration option set to `true` will cause the non-automated train to be destroyed.